JurgitaC/2Market/README.md

 ### Project Overview:
-A fictional global supermarket which sells products online and in-store needs help to understand their customer purchase behaviour.
+A fictional global supermarket which sells products online and in-store needs help to understand their customer purchase behaviour:

-In particular, 2Market wants to understand:
 - The demographics of their customers
 - Which advertising channels seem to be the most effective
 - Which products seem to sell the best and if that varies based on demographic